krisrs1128/miniLNM/README.md

 ## miniLNM

-A small wrapper of `cmdstanr` for estimating logistic-normal multinomial models.
+A small stan script for fitting logistic-normal multinomial models (see `inst/stan/` above).
 Includes helpers for prediction and sampling.

 ```
 library(miniLNM)